 The Benefits of Being Active

-It's National Fitness Day on Wednesday 27th September, the UK's largest celebration of the fun of fitness and physical activity.
-So what better time to highlight the importance of staying active and the benefits it can bring to your life?
+There are many benefits when it comes to staying active.
 From increasing life expectancy by seven years to decreasing the risk of heart disease, here's why getting active is the best thing you can do today...or any day.

 Walk your way to fitness